Who We Are

 Only those who are vetted and assessed as being without access to financial funding are helped.

-Wherever possible we ask locals to sponsor, to donate their time or skills to others.
+Wherever possible, we ask locals to sponsor, to donate their time or skills to others.
 We teach those who your money helps, to help others too.
 For example, we will provide tutors to the children of locals; in turn they could suggest to water or tend to crops for an elderly person.
 So we create a positive intergrated community spirit.

 Why Support Us?

-As founder of Amcariza, Yasmin is tied to her local ancestral village in Bangladesh by her blood heritage.
+As the founder of Amcariza, Yasmin is tied to her local ancestral village in Bangladesh by her blood heritage.
 A key component to effect change and gain trust from locals.
 Once a beneficiary has benefited, we move them on and away from the foundation to ensure dependency is not formed and that they serve as an example to others, of how hard work and commitment can change lives.